 Other types of bipolar disorder are defined by an individual experiencing symptoms as a result of drug use, co-occurring mental health issues, certain diseases, or other environmental factors.

 Like many mental illnesses, there isn’t just one exact cause of bipolar disorder.
-For example, genetics can play a significant role in developing it, with 80-90% of individuals who have it also having a relative with bipolar disorder or depression.
+For example, genetics can play a significant role in developing it, because many individuals who have it also having a relative with bipolar disorder or depression.
 Also, environmental factors can contribute to its onset, including stress, sleep disturbances, and abusing drugs or alcohol.
 Additionally, other risk factors include an imbalance of brain chemicals, physical illness, and exposure to a traumatic event.

 Oftentimes, individuals suffering from bipolar disorder have at least one other diagnosable mental illness, such as an anxiety disorder, attention-deficit/hyperactivity disorder (ADHD), or post-traumatic stress disorder (PTSD).
 Because of the prevalence of several mental illnesses in one person, many bipolar disorder treatment centers treat multiple conditions.
 In addition, many also treat substance use disorders, which co-exist with mental illnesses in many cases.